JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 ## New SelfH Apps

-I had a look to https://github.com/localtunnel/server, just cloudflared is the go to option for me.
+I had a look to https://github.com/localtunnel/server, just that still, [cloudflared](https://fossengineer.com/selfhosting-cloudflared-tunnel-docker/) is the go to option for me.

 ### Termix

-Termix, not [termux](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/#termux), its being great:
+Termix, *not [termux](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/#termux)*, its being great to get all my servers at one place:

 * https://github.com/LukeGus/Termix
   * https://github.com/LukeGus/Termix/wiki/Docker